Ivorforce/Git-Diff-Stepper/README.md

 - `cmd / ctrl` + `alt / option` + `left` or `right` arrow keys move through iterations.
 - `f1` to launch the command palette.

-## Language Support
+## Custom Language Support

 We have support for textmate `.tmLanguage` files!

-Drop a `.tmLanguage` file into `$AppData/de.ivorius.gitdiffstepper/tmlanguages` and relaunch the app.
-The file name should be equivalent to the file ending (e.g. `css.tmLanguage` for `.css` files).
+- Drop a `.tmLanguage` file into `$AppData/de.ivorius.gitdiffstepper/tmlanguages`.
+- The file name should be equivalent to the file ending (e.g. `css.tmLanguage` for `.css` files).
+- Relaunch the App.

-To switch to the language manually, use the command palette.
+To switch the language manually, use the command palette.

+## Custom Theme Support

+We have support for vscode themes!
+- In VSCode, run the command "Developer: Generate Color Theme From Current Settings".
+- Convert the resulting `.jsonc` file to regular `.json` (removing comments and trailing commas).
+- Drop the file into `$AppData/de.ivorius.gitdiffstepper/themes`.
+- Relaunch the App.

+To switch the theme, use the command palette.

 ## Dev Setup